Guardians vs. Tigers Player Props Betting Odds

-Jose Ramirez and Spencer Torkelson are among the players with prop bets on the table when the Cleveland Guardians and the Detroit Tigers meet at Progressive Field on Thursday (starting at 7:15 PM ET).
+Player prop bet options for Jose Ramirez, Spencer Torkelson and others are listed when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Friday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!